sswam/allemande/python/guidance-py.md

 programming often means preferring clear, simple solutions over clever ones.

 Care about security and correctness, e.g. escaping html entities, SQL values...

+In loops that need a final check, use EOF logic, a sentinel or a function rather than dup code, itertools.chain if needed